 (1) See the De Paul University studies funded by NIDA and NIAAA grants.
 Reported in AP story August 18, 2005.

-Click the logo below to learn more about Oxford House Inc.
+Click the logo below to learn more about the Oxford House Blueprint for Success.